Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Over/under insights

-- Green Bay has combined with its opponents to score more than 47.5 points in seven of 17 games this season.
+- Green Bay and its opponents have gone over the current 47.5-point total in seven of 17 games this season.

-- San Francisco's games have gone over 47.5 points in 10 of 19 chances this season.

-- The combined points per game average of the two teams, 51.6, is 4.1 points more than Saturday's over/under.

-- The 43.3 combined points per game that these two squads have allowed this season are 4.2 fewer than the 47.5 over/under in this contest.

-- Packers games have an average total of 47.0 points this season, 0.5 fewer than Saturday's over/under.
+- The Packers and their opponents score an average of 47.0 points per game, 0.5 fewer than Saturday's total.

 Packers stats and trends

-- So far this season, the Packers have been installed as favorites by a 5-point margin or more eight times and are 6-2 ATS in those contests.
+- In Green Bay's 17 games this year, it has 12 wins against the spread.

+- The Packers have an against the spread record of 6-2 in their eight games when favored by 5 points or more so far this season.

-- Green Bay's games this year have gone over the total in eight out of 17 opportunities (47.1%).
+- Green Bay's games this year have gone over the point total eight times in 17 opportunities (47.1%).

 - The Packers put up 26.5 points per game, 5.0 more than the 49ers surrender per matchup (21.5).

-- Green Bay is 10-4 against the spread and 12-2 overall this season when the team puts up more than 21.5 points.
+- Green Bay is 10-4 against the spread and 12-2 overall in games when it puts up more than 21.5 points.

 - The Packers have turned the ball over 13 times this season, seven fewer than the 49ers have forced (20).